Updated 14/05/2025.

 The Project:

-MSA engaged eight Masters Swimming clubs across seven States.
+MSA engaged eight Masters Swimming clubs across seven States plus we ran a Pilot Program.

 The delivery program was developed by MSA accredited adult swimmer specific coaches Judy Bonning and Graham Dietrich in consultation with MSA National Office.
 Train the trainer videos were produced so expectations, delivery and outcomes for the program are consistent nationally.
 Development of the program is considered therefore can be easily modified to individual capabilities.
 Resources and a toolkit accompany the program to support coaches on ground.